Ericil/2ndTermFinal/README.md

 - fixed music bugging out and switching for one to the other non-stop(causing a lot of lag)
 - fixed terrain so they were actually able to be jumped onto
 - fixed boss bullets so that they would to into account ycor(didn’t do this before cause the bullets were all on 1 ycor)
+- fixed player glitching through maps diagonally
+-  fixed sound not switching and changing correctly when player dies, spawns boss, kills boss, changes level or wins

 Need to do(but can’t):
 - parallax background

+Rare bugs:
+- random glitching of player through a block setting player 2 block lower than player should be, cannot reproduce consistently and cannot figure out why
+- bosses(and very occasionally mobs) running through bullets and not getting hit
+- hitboxes of player, mob, boss not interacting correctly (not damaging the player) cannot replicate

 6/13/15
 Updates: